+Your sweat detox move: Cut down on all that oil and effectively wash away sweat, so it doesn’t lead to breakouts.
 If you’re spending time outside (especially exercising), use an oil-free sunscreen and skip makeup and moisturizer.
-Make sure to wash it away gently.
-A great on-the-go solution is No:Rinse Micellar Cleansing Treatment, which deeply cleanses pores by harnessing the power of micellar water to lift debris and clean without rinsing.
-Its key ingredient, vitamin B5, is naturally found in foods such as broccoli, and hydrates and softens by helping skin's surface attract and retain water.
+Post-workout, swipe your skin with a water-free cleanser such as No:Rinse Micellar Cleansing Treatment, which deeply cleanses pores by harnessing the power of micellar water to lift debris and clean without rinsing.
+Its key ingredient, vitamin B5, is naturally found in foods such as broccoli, and hydrates and softens skin.

 There’s no getting around the fact that UV protection is the most essential part of your summer skincare routine, but you have to choose wisely, especially if your skin is prone to breakouts.
 Chemical-based sunscreens-especially those that are water-resistant-tend to contain more ingredients that cause pimples and clogged pores.
 Adding to the problem is that these formulas are more difficult to wash off.
 So even if you’re diligently cleansing your skin, they may leave a film that irritates and blocks pores.

-The solution: A key skin detox ingredient—chlorophyll.
 What is chlorophyll?
-“It’s what helps plants to turn sunlight into energy, and in skincare, chlorophyll has a strong antioxidant effect,” explains Perricone Chief Innovation Officer Chris Caires.
-Studies have shown chlorophyll to neutralize the free radicals that can cause wrinkling, promote skin cancer, and disrupt collagen production.
+Aside from purifying, chlorophyll is also a potent skin protector.
+“It’s what helps plants turn sunlight into energy.
+In skincare, chlorophyll has a strong antioxidant effect,” explains Perricone MD Chief Innovation Officer, Chris Caires.
+Studies have shown chlorophyll to neutralize the free radicals that can cause wrinkling, promote skin cancer and disrupt collagen production.

-Apply the mask all over the face, massaging it until all of the microcapsules burst.
+How to use it: Apply the mask all over the face, massaging it until all of the microcapsules burst.
 The mask will begin to harden and turn a deeper shade of green.
-Leave on for about 10 minutes and rinse with warm water and pat dry.
-For normal to oily skin types, Martone recommends using the mask 2 to 3 times a week for normal or oily skin, and once a week for drier skin.
+Leave on for about 10 minutes, then rinse with warm water and pat skin dry.
+For normal to oily skin types, Martone recommends using the mask 2 to 3 times a week and once a week for drier skin.

 Dry skin and dehydrated skin are two different things.
 While heat and humidity create more oil, there’s a lot going on in the summer months that can cause our complexions to not get enough water-the definition of dehydration.
 Diminished water content in the skin looks like this: congestion (clogged pores), redness, fine lines, and inflammation.
 If that sounds familiar, chances are you need to up your water intake.
 Remember all that sweating your skin is doing?
 It’s causing it to lose more fluids that in the winter.
 If you throw in a glass of wine or two, you’re taking even more moisture from your skin, since alcohol is a dehydrator

-It wouldn’t be summer without a little pool time, but we often forget just how drying pool chemicals are to our skin.
+Spending a lot of time at the pool this summer?
+There’s a downside for your skin: drying pool chemicals.
 Chlorine is essentially like exposing our skin to harsh bleach.
-Think of what that means if you’re spending hours (and days) and in the stuff—and especially if you’re not immediately washing it off.
+Think of what that means if you’re spending hours (and days) in the stuff and especially if you’re not immediately washing it off.

-Bottom line: Using products with the right skin detoxing and protecting ingredients, like the high quality ones found in Perricone MD formulations, can divert your skin away from summer’s complexion challenges - and instead leave you with its skin-glowing effects.
+Bottom line: Using products with the right skin-detoxing and protecting ingredients, like the high quality ones found in Perricone MD formulations, can save your skin from summer’s complexion challenges – and instead leave you with its skin-glowing effects.